What is iron ore?

 Removing impurities

 Once impurities are removed, alloying elements are added.
-The steel is cast, cooled and rolled, ready for use.
+The steel is then cast, cooled and rolled, ready for use.

 Where is iron ore found?